aamirshehzad9/AITB/docs/db_universal_headers.md

 # AITB Database Universal Headers
 **Contract-First Database Schema Definition**
-**Episode 6 - DB Universals**
+**Episode 9 - Data Contracts (Universal Headers)**
 **Date:** 2025-10-27

 ## Overview
 This document defines the exact column specifications for all AITB database tables, establishing universal headers that ensure consistency across data ingestion, storage, and retrieval operations.
-These schemas serve as the single source of truth for all database operations.
+These schemas serve as the single source of truth for all database operations with daily Parquet exports to D:\archives\parquet\YYYY-MM-DD\.

 ---